-Pamela J. Parizek is a managing director in the Business Intelligence and Investigations practice of Kroll, a division of Duff & Phelps, based in the Washington, D.C. office.
+Pam Parizek is a Managing Director in the Forensic Investigations and Intelligence practice of Kroll, based in Washington, D.C.
 She leads the Financial Investigations practice in North America.
 Pam is a recognized business leader, with more than 30 years of experience advising audit committees, C-suite executives and outside counsel on complex accounting, legal and regulatory matters.
+She is a JD/CPA, certified in financial forensics, and previously served in the enforcement division of the U.S. Securities and Exchange Commission (SEC), led the Washington, D.C. forensic practice of a Big Four accounting firm, and served as an independent compliance advisor for several regulated entities and multilateral organizations.

 Over the past decade, Pam has led over 100 engagements in 30 countries, including numerous cross-border investigations into alleged anti-bribery and corruption violations.
 She has developed anti-bribery and corruption training programs, risk assessments, compliance audits, due diligence procedures and remediation plans for clients in EMEA, South America, APAC and the U.S. Her findings have been presented to the SEC, U.S. Department of Justice (DOJ), Serious Fraud Office, and other U.S. and foreign regulatory authorities—in compliance with restrictive data protection and privacy regimes around the world.